The Employment Law Review: Luxembourg

-The parent must submit his or her request to the employer by registered mail (with acknowledgement of receipt) at least two months before the start of maternity leave or adoption leave (for first parental leave) or at the latest four months before the start of second parental leave.
+The parent must submit a request for leave to his or her employer by registered mail (with acknowledgement of receipt) at least two months before the start of maternity leave or adoption leave (for first parental leave) or at the latest four months before the start of second parental leave.

 The employer is obliged by law to accept parental leave on a full-time basis, except if the request was not made in the manner and within the timescale required.

-The employee is protected against dismissal starting from the last day of the notice period for requesting the leave, and during the parental leave.
+An employee is protected against dismissal starting from the last day of the notice period for requesting the leave and during the parental leave.
 Any attempted dismissal during this period is null and void but the employee is not protected against immediate termination for gross misconduct.